tpaccosi/Gustatory-Frame-Extraction/README.md

 ## __Step 3 - Frames Extraction__

-Here's a refined set of instructions for running `extract-annotations.py`:

 The `extract-annotations.py` script, located in the `frames-extraction` folder, extracts frame elements from the classifier's predictions and outputs a TSV file with all identified frames and corresponding sentences.

 ### Parameters